mlrc2022bet/bet-reproduction/README.md

 tar -xvf weights_rollouts_and_metrics.tar.gz
 ```

-## Experiment with Different Configurations
+## Experiment with different configurations

 The configurations are stored in the `configs/` directory and are subdivided into categories.
 They are managed by [Hydra](https://hydra.cc/docs/intro/)